Most Active Speaker

 Actions

-Nico Vermeir is an application architect at Inetum Belgium since 2010, where he has a strong focus on building and architecting modern applications.
+Nico Vermeir is a Cloud Solution Architect at Microsoft, where he has a strong focus on application innovation and AI.

 Being a strong believer in the importance of communities he tries to share knowledge wherever he can, be it on Twitter, at a user group or conference.
 He has spoken on many international conferences such as NDC Oslo, NDC Sydney, NDC London, Swetugg, Build Stuff, DotNext.